tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 ### Block

 A block describes a certain point in the world consisting of the entities at this point.
 The default block interface only allows read access.
 For the purpose of developing custom block implementations there is a variant with write access.
 The later should never be used to change blocks outside the plugin.
+It is thread safe.

 ### Components